-- Study of two texts: one poetry and one prose text, informed by a study of the Critical Anthology - Two essays of 1250 -1500 words, each responding to a different text and • linking to a different aspect of the Critical Anthology - One essay can be re-creative. - The re-creative piece will be accompanied by a commentary - Work assessed by teachers & moderated by AQA - 20% of total A Level final grade)
+- Study of two texts: one poetry and one prose text, informed by a study of the Critical Anthology

+- Two essays of 1250 -1500 words, each responding to a different text and linking to a different aspect of the Critical Anthology.
+This will explore:

+- Ideas about narrative;

+- Marxist ways of reading;

+- Feminist ways of reading;

+- Post-colonial ways of reading;

+- Ecocritical ways of reading;

+- Literary value and the canon.

+- One essay can be re-creative.

+- The re-creative piece will be accompanied by a commentary

+- Work assessed by teachers & moderated by AQA

+- 20% of total A Level final grade)